jshinm/inductive-bias-experiment/README.md

 # Log

+## 5/23/21
+- fix the colorbar range (equalize to `range(0,1)`)
+- produce line plot over 0-180 degree
+- match the exact coordinates between human and machine

 ## 5/13/21
 - assess estimated posteriors over a line drawn at 135 degree
 - MTurk simulator written in jupyter